puiutucutu/PageLoader/README.md

 Overall, this gives the impression to the user that the loading transition was seamless.
 See the gifs below for more details.

-## Example
+## Examples

 https://cdn.rawgit.com/puiu91/PageLoader/master/page.html

 ## Notes

-Sometimes pages load extremely fast, so inside `deactivateLoader()` we have a `setTimeout()` of one second to ensure that if the window load event fires extremely quickly, then the loader has time to run a little bit on window load event.
-This number can be changed if needed.
+Sometimes pages load extremely fast, so inside `deactivateLoader()` we have a `setTimeout()` of one second to ensure that if the window load event fires extremely quickly, then the loader animation gets a chance to play.
+This number can be changed as needed, but one second feels the best for me.

 ```js